solenberg/zmk-config-corne/README.md

                   \\=======SYM=======//
 ```

-### Navigation
+### NAV

-I prefer cross keyboard modifiers, so Nav is accessed with the right thumb and
+I prefer cross keyboard modifiers, so the layer is accessed with the right thumb and
 keys are accessed with the left hand.
 This is a basic cursor navigation layer
 with music controls.

 ```text
 +-------------------------+     +-----------------------+